-30 years before Elvis Presley’s fame put Tupelo, Mississippi on the map as his birthplace, a group of prominent businessmen from this little known town and Lee County joined together to form The Peoples Bank & Trust Company.
-Nearly a century later Peoples would become Renasant Bank.
-Due to excellent leadership during its early days, “Peoples” as it was affectionately known, withstood the Bankers’ Panic of 1907 that shut down approximately 100 Mississippi banks.
+30 years before Elvis Presley’s birth put Tupelo, Mississippi, on the map, a group of prominent businessmen from Lee County joined together to form The Peoples Bank & Trust Company, which would one day become Renasant Bank.
+Thanks to excellent leadership during its early days, “Peoples” as it was affectionately known, withstood the Bankers’ Panic of 1907 that shut down approximately 100 Mississippi banks.

-Through this same perseverance, Renasant also survived the 1929 “National Bank Holiday” that shut down an additional 68 banks in Mississippi.
-While many banks could not repay previous depositors, all of Renasant’s depositors were ultimately repaid.
-As the war years broke the economic stagnation of the 1930s, Renasant began to rapidly grow with its asset size increasing from $3 million in 1954 to $73 million in 1973.
+Through this same perseverance, the Bank also survived the 1929 “National Bank Holiday” that shut down an additional 68 banks in Mississippi.
+As World War II broke the economic stagnation of the 1930s, the Bank began to rapidly grow, its asset size increasing from $3 million in 1954 to $73 million in 1973.

-During the 1970s and 1980s, Renasant acquired or opened de novo banks throughout Northern Mississippi by adding locations in West Point, Pontotoc, Aberdeen, Calhoun City, Amory, Water Valley, Coffeeville, Iuka, and Southaven.
-In 1981, Renasant opened its current Corporate Headquarters in downtown Tupelo.
+During the 1970s and 1980s, the Bank acquired or opened de novo banks throughout Northern Mississippi by adding locations in West Point, Pontotoc, Aberdeen, Calhoun City, Amory, Water Valley, Coffeeville, Iuka and Southaven.
+In 1981, the Bank opened its current Corporate Headquarters in downtown Tupelo.

-The growth of Renasant continued to accelerate in the 90s as Renasant acquired banks in Grenada, Louisville, New Albany, DeSoto County and Batesville while opening de novo banks in Olive Branch and Aberdeen.
+The growth of the Bank continued to accelerate in the 1990s as it acquired banks in Grenada, Louisville, New Albany, DeSoto County and Batesville while opening de novo banks in Olive Branch and Aberdeen.

-In 1999, Renasant purchased its first insurance agency in Tupelo to enable it to provide clients with a more complete package of financial services.
-Adding to the insurance group, in 2000, Renasant acquired another insurance agency out of Corinth, Mississippi.
+In 1999, the Bank purchased its first insurance agency in Tupelo to provide clients with a more complete financial services package.
+Adding to the insurance group, in 2000, the Bank acquired another insurance agency out of Corinth, Mississippi.

-Renasant acquired Capital Bancorp, Inc. in Nashville, giving the bank 7 locations in Middle Tennessee in 2007.
-Between 2003 and 2007, Renasant grew from a little over $1 billion in assets to over $3.4 billion in assets.
+Renasant acquired Capital Bancorp, Inc., in Nashville, giving the bank seven locations in Middle Tennessee.
+Between 2003 and 2007, Renasant grew from a little more than $1 billion in assets to more than $3.4 billion in assets.

-In 2010 and 2011, Renasant acquired Crescent Bank and Trust of Jasper, Georgia and American Bank and Trust of Roswell, Georgia thru FDIC banking transactions which gave Renasant 13 locations in the North Georgia and suburban Atlanta markets.
-This $1 billion FDIC acquisition expanded Renasant’s footprint into Georgia –giving the bank over 75 locations in 4 southern states and a total of $4.2 billion in assets at the end of 2012.
+In 2010 and 2011, Renasant acquired Crescent Bank and Trust of Jasper, Georgia, and American Bank and Trust of Roswell, Georgia, through FDIC banking transactions, which gave Renasant 13 locations in the North Georgia and suburban Atlanta markets.
+This $1 billion FDIC acquisition expanded Renasant’s footprint into Georgia, giving the bank more than 75 locations in four Southern states and a total of $4.2 billion in assets at the end of 2012.